weliveindetail/tpde/docs/tpde/guide.md

   }

   auto funcs() const noexcept {
-    // needs to provide an iterator over IRFuncRef which in our case are indices
+    // needs to provide a range over IRFuncRef's which in our case are indices
     // so we construct that using the ranges api return std::views::iota(0u, u32(ir->functions.size()));
   }